whysosergious/npm-zergski-global/README.md

 # npm-zergski-global
  npm package for global handling of hooks, refs and other data in React.
-Bundled with and intersectionObserver
+Bundled with an intersectionObserver

 Installation: